ADMIN: Full Day / Year Program – Agency Subsidy Pay

-- Parents must maintain minimum attendance of 136 hours per month to remain qualified for Full Day Head Start, if they are participating in the DHS –HS Child Care Contract.
-Otherwise, if not participating in DHS-HS Contract, parent must maintain a minimum of 30 hours per wee.
+Parents/legal guardians/ caretakers (hereafter referred to in shortened form as ‘parent(s)’) must maintain minimum attendance of 136 hours per month to remain qualified for Full Day Head Start, if they are participating in the DHS –HS Child Care Contract.
+Otherwise, if not participating in DHS-HS Contract, parent must maintain a minimum of 30 hours per week.

-- Payments will be due by the 25th of each month.
-If the 25th falls on a Saturday the payment should be paid on the Friday before.
-If the 25th falls on a Sunday the payment should be paid on the following Monday.
+Payments will be due net 15 of the copay invoice date.
+If the due date falls on a Saturday the payment should be paid on the Friday before.
+If the due date falls on a Sunday the payment should be paid on the following Monday.

-- If payment is not received by the 25th of the month, the billing clerk will notify the Regional Manager and ERSEA Manager.
+If payment is not received by net 15 of the copay invoice date, the billing clerk will notify the Regional Manager and ERSEA Manager.
 The Family Support Coordinator (FSC) will work to support the family and assist them in developing a payment plan.